Geology of Cameroon

 The geology of Cameroon is almost universally Precambrian metamorphic and igneous basement rock, formed in the Archean as part of the Congo Craton and the Central African Mobile Zone and covered in laterite, recent sediments and soils.
 Some parts of the country have sequences of sedimentary rocks from the Paleozoic, Mesozoic and Cenozoic as well as volcanic rock produced by the 1600 kilometer Cameroon Volcanic Line, which includes the still-active Mount Cameroon.
 The country is notable for gold, diamonds and some onshore and offshore oil and gas.

-Stratigraphy & Geologic History
+Stratigraphy and geologic history

 The basement rocks in Cameroon are divided between the Central African Mobile Zone (CAMZ) and the Congo Craton, a section of ancient, stable continental crust.

 Archean

 The Congo Craton formed over two billion years ago in the Archean and covers much of southern Cameroon.
 In the south, it is referred to as the Ntem Group and contains gneiss, granite and charnockite.
 The CAMZ also dates to the Archean and includes mica schist, migmatite gneiss with plagioclase and migmatites intruded by quartz, granodiorite and diorite.